Final exam potential questions, for 2025

 family scholarship.
 How do proponents of the traditional heterosexual married

-nuclear family respond to the critique?
+nuclear family respond to the critique? [closely related to a midterm

-raised by same-sex couples, and how was the social science consensus reflected
+* What does social science have to say about children raised by same-sex couples, and how was the social science consensus reflected in the DeBoer v.
+Snyder trial (in Michigan in federal court, 2014)?

-* What is the logic of the slippery slope argument, how does it relate to same-sex marriage, who makes the slippery slope argument, and what kinds of responses do others have against the slippery slope?
+does it relate to same-sex marriage, who makes the slippery slope argument, and

 * How is childhood character shaped by parents, how do we know what parents' effect on children is, and how and why has childhood changed over time in the US?